glueckdavid/smTIRF_tracefit/README.md

 Shared repository for upload, discussion and troubleshooting of smTIRF scripts.

 This ReadMe-file serves as a notepad for project goals, problems and points of discussion.
+Edit and directly commit this file to post any comments or bulletpoints.

 Project goals:
 -